Swedenborg House 20-21 Bloomsbury Way London, WC1A 2TH https://www.tickettailor.com/events/medievaldressandtextilesociety/2181869

 Directions and Accessibility

 Enter through the door closest to the corner of Bloomsbury Way and Barter Street, which is used on weekdays by Arcana Coffee.
 The hall is through the coffee shop and up the steps.
-The building does not have ramps or lifts, but an accessible toilet is available on the ground floor.
-If you have any questions or accessibility needs we might help you address, please contact us at events@medats.org.uk.
+The building does not have lifts, but step-free access is available to Swedenborg Hall via the bookshop if arranged in advance and an accessible toilet is available on the ground floor.
+If you have any questions or accessibility needs, please contact us at events@medats.org.uk.